jeff-silva/jeff-silva/docs/profiles/fullstack-dev-en/resume.md

 Marketing agency.

 **Responsibilities**
-* Developed the “Subscribe or Buy?” calculator, a partnership between Samy Dana and Unidas, which guided users between buying or renting a car and automatically directed them to the Unidas platform.
+* Developed the “Subscribe or Buy?” calculator, a partnership between Samy Dana and Unidas, which guided users on whether to buy or rent a car and automatically directed them to the Unidas platform.
-* Implemented improvements in Unidas Seminovos&#x27; vehicle filter, including complex parameters and geolocation search.
+* Implemented improvements to Unidas Seminovos&#x27; vehicle filter, including complex parameters and geolocation search.
 * Developed and maintained web solutions for clients such as Unidas, EPA, and Mineirão, focusing on scalability and user experience.

 **Results**
 * Increased engagement and lead generation for Unidas through the interactive calculator.
 * Improved vehicle search experience, reducing response time and making filters more efficient.
-* Raised code quality and application scalability, ensuring consistent deliveries within deadlines.
+* Elevated code quality and application scalability, ensuring consistent deliveries within deadlines.

 **Technologies**
 Laravel, PHP, CakePHP, Rest API, Open API, Swagger, Vue 3, Vuetify 3, Nuxt 3, React, Python, Wordpress Plugin, Wordpress Theme.